Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Introduction

-Quantitative modelling of cell growth and division processes dates back to the pre-DNA age\cite{rahn32,kendall48}, where cell growth was considered as simple and clean stochastic processes due to the lack of more biological knowledge.
+Quantitative modelling of the cell growth and division processes dates back to the pre-DNA age\cite{rahn32,kendall48}, where cell growth was considered as simple and clean stochastic processes due to the lack of detailed biological knowledge.
 Enlightened by the success of the microbiologists in the 1960s, Bell, Anderson and their colleagues developed the mathematical framework in the fashion of master equation for systematic description of cell growth and division processes\cite{bell67,bell67-2,bell68,bell69,bell71}.
 In the new era of bacterial physiology, inter-generation dynamics\cite{amir14,you15,marco17,thomas18,jafarpour19} has been intensively studied aiming to reveal the cell control mechanism from the single-cell data provided by mother machine experiments.
-The models integrating both the intra-generation behaviour of single cells and the inter-generation behaviour at the population level were also developed in the context of modern biological knowledge\cite{suckjoon15,biswas14prl,biswas14pnas,singh16,biswas18,willis20,nieto20,jia21}.
+The models integrating the dynamics at both single cell level and the population level were also developed in the context of modern biological knowledge\cite{suckjoon15,biswas14prl,biswas14pnas,singh16,biswas18,willis20,nieto20,jia21}.
 While stochastic features were inevitably incorporated in the models, a clear investigation on the stochastic accumulation model is still absent.

-In this theoretical study, we investigate a transparent model for the stochastic growth-accumulation-division process in the framework of master equation.
-The classical results on the cell size distribution of the exponentially growing culture are revisited and are confirmed by the data of the modern experiment.
-The inter-generation dynamics is derived from the accumulation model, which is investigated via the master equation description of the discrete-time Langevin dynamics.
-The added size distribution is analytically obtained and confirmed by experiments.
-To our surprise, not only the mean value but also the distribution of added size is independent of the birth size, which is elucidated in the picture of subordinated random walk.
-The stationary distributions of the division size (and hence the birth size due to the even-division assumption) and the inter-division time are obtained for long time statistics.
-Evaluating the entropy production of the discrete-time Langevin dynamics, the non-equilibrium nature of bacterial cell size homeostasis is further predicted.
+In this theoretical study, we investigate a transparent model for the stochastic growth-accumulation-division process with only two free parameters.
+The distributions concerned in cell size control are estimated, which are well confirmed by the experiments.
+As the central result of this work, we demonstrate the inter-generation Green's function is the key to bridge two kinds of statistics employed in the batch-culture experiments and that of the mother machine ones.
+It is analytically shown that not only the mean value but also the distribution of added size is independent of the birth size, which is elucidated in the picture of subordinated random walk.
+The analysis on experimental data shows that the noise levels significantly vary for different growth conditions.
+It hence suggests that in addition to growth rate, the noise strengths are necessary parameters to describe the bacterial cell cycle on the level of distributions.
+Evaluating the entropy production of the inter-generation stochastic dynamics, the non-equilibrium nature of bacterial cell size homeostasis is further predicted.